Archie Gouldie: Southeast Championship Wrestling (1976–1983)

+Georgia Championship Wrestling (1980–1982)

+Gouldie wrestled as the Mongolian Stomper in Georgia Championship Wrestling from 1980 to 1981.

-Mid South Wrestling (Bill Watts)
+Mid South Wrestling (Bill Watts) (1982)

 Gouldie appeared very briefly in Mid South in late-1982, saving Skandor Akbar from an attack by Buck Robley.
 He only wrestled one or two matches before abruptly leaving the territory.

+Southwest Championship Wrestling (1980s)

+Gouldie wrestled as the Mongolian Stomper in Southwest Championship Wrestling in 1982.
+There he was managed by Don Carson and won the Southwest Heavyweight Championship.
+The Stomper feuded with Dick Slater, frequently using the "black glove" against opponents.

-Smoky Mountain Wrestling
+Smoky Mountain Wrestling (1992–1995)

 In 1992 Gouldie joined SMW, which, like Southeast, was based in Knoxville, Tennessee.
 At this point in his career, the Stomper was considered a babyface, teaming with former rival Ronnie Garvin in his feud with Paul Orndorff and feuding with Kevin Sullivan's latest incarnation of evil wrestlers.
 Gouldie defeated Rob Morgan at the first Bluegrass Brawl in Pikeville, Ky.
 According to several magazines, Gouldie maintained his shape by riding his bicycle almost everywhere he went, sometimes riding up to 60 miles a day.

 Personal life

 After his wrestling career came to an end, Gouldie served for several years as a deputy sheriff in Knox County, Tennessee, working as a correctional officer.
 Until his health began to fail him, he worked in the guard shack at a prison.
 Before that, he ran the paddy wagon for three years until he "got tired of hauling drunks."